c-narcissus/paper-framework-figure-studio-pro/README.md

 ## English | [中文](#chinese)

 `paper-framework-figure-studio-pro` is a skill for making computer-science paper framework diagrams.
 It provides diverse candidate drafts for method overviews, architecture diagrams, pipeline/process figures, and agent workflows so authors can screen, compare, manually edit, and finalize the figure later.
 This README focuses on **v3.2.15b**.
 Note: the newer **v3.2.15c** has been released as `paper-framework-figure-studio-pro-v3.2.15c-skill.zip`; the changes are small fixes, so it does not have a separate README.
-Image generation from Codex currently seems to work poorly, so the web version is recommended.
 Special thanks to Xinyang Liu from Bristol for the support.

 **Theme of this version: "Random Beauty Under Contractual Constraints."**